1 man arrested, 2nd sought in gruesome Peabody killings

 PEABODY, Mass.
-(AP) — One man has been arrested and authorities say another is being sought in connection with a gruesome double-homicide in Peabody.
+(AP/WHDH) — One man has been arrested and authorities say another is being sought in connection with a gruesome double-homicide in Peabody.

 Authorities said 45-year-old Michael Hebb, of Peabody, was taken into custody Monday without incident.